JoaoCostaIFG/FSI/Exam/resumo.md

 ## Relevance Feedback

 - Exact matches aren't the only way to obtain relevant results;
-- Vocabulary mismatch between the user and the collection, e.g. synonyms exit.
+- Vocabulary mismatch between the user and the collection, e.g. synonyms exist.
 - System side techniques:
   - global methods expand or reformulate the query terms indenpendently of the query or the results: thesaurus + spell correction;